MartinvonBerg/Fotorama-Leaflet-Elevation/readme.md

 21.08.2023: Added translation for back-end and changed echo() and escaping html according WordPress Plugin-Guidelines.

 = 0.22.0 =
 09.08.2023: Test with WordPress 6.3.
-But not a compplete 100% test.
+But not a complete 100% test.
 Currently not possible.
 04.08.2023: BugFixes in parseGPX.php.
 Change gpxparser to Class.
 Added the combination of all included routes and tracks.
 Updated PHP library
             phpGPX to version 1.3.0 from 07 / 2023.
 31.07.2023: BugFix in Class ReadImageFolder for thumbnails for Videos in Subfolder.
 Add caption and thumbnails for Videos in fslightbox.